 Some of the best things to do in Romblon Island include beach hopping, awesome viewpoints, river canyons, old castle forts and much more!

 I recommend spending at least 3 days on Romblon Island to discover all of the best things to do in Romblon!

 I have put together this complete travel guide of the 12 Best Romblon Tourist Spots to help you craft together your own Romblon Island itinerary!

-Also in this Romblon Tourist Spots Guide, I have included useful information on how to get to Romblon Island, where to stay in Romblon Island, getting around and the best time to visit.
+Also in this Romblon Island Guide, I have included useful information on how to get to Romblon Island, where to stay in Romblon Island, getting around and the best time to visit.

 Have you got travel insurance for Philippines?
 I know that nobody likes to talk about this stuff but accidents can happen and having World Nomads Travel Insurance can save you thousands of dollars if something goes wrong.

-Bonbon Beach is arguably the most beautiful beach in the Philippines, boasting one of the most unique sandbars that looks far too good to be true!
+Bonbon Beach Romblon Island is arguably the most beautiful beach in the Philippines, boasting one of the most unique sandbars that looks far too good to be true!

-From Romblon Town, it’s a 5-minute drive to reach Bonbon Beach Romblon or approximately a 45-minute walk along the coastal road.
+From Romblon Island main town, it’s a 5-minute drive to reach Bonbon Beach Romblon or approximately a 45-minute walk along the coastal road.